payola/Payola/docs/user_guide.md

 - **Ontology URLs** - URLs of ontologies - each on a new line.

+TODO KV: what it does? it filters the graph to contain only entities definded in the ontology?
+Differences between this and RDF type.

 ##### SPARQL Query

 This is a more advanced plugin letting you perform your own custom SPARQL query on the output of the previous plugin.